Free-Order Online Selection for k-Systems: Abstract

 \section{Abstract}

 The \emph{Matroid Secretary Problem} is a central question in online optimization, modeling sequential decision-making under combinatorial constraints.
-Despite significant progress, the \emph{Matroid Secretary Conjecture} -- which asks whether every matroid admits a constant-competitive algorithm -- remains open.
-We introduce a \emph{bipartite graph framework} that unifies and extends several known formulations, including the bipartite matching, matroid intersection, and random-order matroid secretary problems.
-In this model, elements form a bipartite graph between \emph{agents} and \emph{items}, and the objective is to select a matching that satisfies feasibility constraints on both sides, given by two \emph{independence systems}.
+We introduce a \emph{bipartite graph framework} that unifies and extends several known formulations, including bipartite matching, matroid intersection, and matroid secretary problems.
+In this model, agents and items form a bipartite graph, and the goal is to select a feasible matching subject to independence constraints on both sides.

-We study the \emph{free-order} setting, where the algorithm may adaptively choose the next element to reveal.
+We first study the \emph{free-order} setting under edge-arrivals.
 For \emph{$k$-matroid intersection}, we leverage a core lemma by (Feldman, Svensson and Zenklusen, 2022) to design an $\operatorname{\Omega}(1/k^2)$-competitive algorithm, extending known results for single matroids.
-Building on this, we identify the structural property underlying our approach and introduce \emph{$k$-growth systems} -- a new class of independence systems that generalize $k$-matchoids and may be of independent combinatorial interest.
+Building on this, we introduce \emph{$k$-growth systems} -- a new class of independence systems that lie properly between $k$-matchoids and $k$-extendible systems and may be of independent combinatorial interest.
 We establish a generalized core lemma for $k$-growth systems, showing that a suitably defined set of \emph{critical elements} retains a $\operatorname{\Omega}(1/k^2)$ fraction of the optimal weight.
-Using this lemma, we extend our $\operatorname{\Omega}(1/k^2)$-competitive algorithm to $k$-growth systems for the edge-arrival model.
+Using this lemma, we extend our $\operatorname{\Omega}(1/k^2)$-competitive algorithm to $k$-growth systems.

 We then study the \emph{agent-arrival} model, which presents unique challenges to our framework.
-We extend the core lemma to this model and then apply it to obtain an $\operatorname{\Omega}(\beta/k^2)$-competitive algorithm for $k$-growth systems, where $\beta$ denotes the competitiveness of a special type of order-oblivious algorithm for the item-side constraint.
-Finally, we relax the matching assumption and extend our results to the case of \emph{multiple item selection}, where agents have individual independence systems coupled by a global item-side constraint.
-We obtain constant-competitive algorithms for fundamental cases such as partition matroids and $k$-matching constraints.
+We extend the core lemma to this model and then apply it to obtain an $\operatorname{\Omega}(\beta/k^2)$-competitive algorithm for $k$-growth systems, where $\beta$ denotes the competitiveness of an appropriate type of order-oblivious algorithm for the item-side constraint.
+Finally, we extend our results to the case of \emph{multiple item selection}, and obtain constant-competitive algorithms for fundamental cases such as partition matroids and $k$-matching constraints.